e7d/ifconfig/README.md

 - [Log in](https://www.maxmind.com/en/account/login) with your account
 - Go to "My License Key" and then click "Generate new license key"

-#### With a databases folder mount
+#### With a databases folder

 You can provide your own databases stored in a folder, using `-v /path/to/databases:/var/databases`.
 To download the databases:
 - [Sign up](https://www.maxmind.com/en/geolite2/signup) with MaxMind for a GeoLite2 account
 - [Log in](https://www.maxmind.com/en/account/login) with your account
 - Go to "Download Files"
 - Download the "GeoLite2 ASN" and "GeoLite2 City" databases using their "Download GZIP" link.
 - Extract `GeoLite2-ASN.mmdb` and `GeoLite2-City.mmdb` to the `/path/to/databases` folder.

+> **Important Note:**
+> This "folder" method is entirely compatible with the "license key" method and the following "in-memory databases" feature.
+> In this scenario, the provided folder acts as a cache for the downloaded databases.

 ### In-memory databases

 The use of an in-memory database provides much faster access to the data, at the cost of an increased usage of about 100 MB of RAM.
 It requires Docker version 17.0.6 minimum.

-Provided a `/tmpfs` mount point is available, the MaxMind GeoLite2 databases are moved there on container start.
+Provided a `/tmpfs` mount point is available, the MaxMind GeoLite2 databases are copied there on container start.

 ### Rate-limiting